ronimos/snowpack/Adapting snowpack_reader.py to the AvaCollabra Data Model Plan.md

 ### 3.3.
 Implementing `to_*()` Write Methods

-To enable interoperability, the `SnowProfileDataset` class will include methods for exporting data into various formats, as specified in the development plan.
+To enable interoperability, the `SnowProfileDataset` class will include methods for exporting data into various formats.

 **Required Work:**

-1.  **Implement `.to_netcdf()`:** This method will be the primary way to save the internal data structure.
-It will be a thin wrapper around `xarray`'s native `.to_netcdf()` functionality.
-The implementation will reuse the logic from the existing `save_as_netcdf` method, ensuring that data is correctly converted from GPU (CuPy) to CPU (NumPy) arrays before writing.
+1.  **Implement `.to_netcdf()` and `.to_zarr()`:** The package will support both NetCDF (for single-file portability) and Zarr (for cloud-native, parallel I/O).
+These methods will be thin wrappers around `xarray`'s native functionality, ensuring data is correctly converted from GPU to CPU arrays before writing.
-2.  **Implement `.to_pro()` and `.to_smet()`:** These methods will be more complex as they require converting the multi-dimensional `xarray.Dataset` back into a text-based format.
-The work involves:
+2.  **Implement `.to_pro()` and `.to_smet()`:** These methods will convert the multi-dimensional `xarray.Dataset` back into a text-based format.
+This requires iterating through each profile, formatting the data back to the required string format, and writing each profile to a separate file within a user-specified directory.

-    * **Iteration:** The methods must iterate through each individual profile within the dataset (i.e., for each unique combination of `location`, `time`, `slope`, and `realization`).
-    * **Data Formatting:** For each profile, the data for each variable must be formatted back into the specific string format required by the `.pro` and `.smet` files, including parameter codes and comma-separated values.
-    * **File Handling:** As the dataset can contain many profiles, these methods must accept a directory path as an argument.
-They will be responsible for creating a logical file-naming convention and writing each profile to a separate file within the specified directory.
+### 3.4.
+Performance Optimizations for I/O

+For operational use cases, the I/O functions will include performance-enhancing features.

+**Required Work:**

+1.  **Incremental Reading of Appended Files:** The `read_pro()` function will support a `datetime_start` argument.
+When provided, the parser will efficiently scan the file and only perform full, expensive parsing for records newer than the provided timestamp.
+2.  **Parallel Reading of Multiple Files:** The high-level `read()` wrapper will include a `parallel` boolean flag.
+When `True`, it will use a `ProcessPoolExecutor` to distribute the reading of multiple files across all available CPU cores.
+3.  **Parser Optimization with Cython:** To maximize ingestion speed, the most performance-critical loops within the `.pro` file parser will be identified and rewritten in Cython.
+This will compile the Python-like code into highly efficient C code, dramatically reducing the time it takes to parse raw text files.

 ## 4. Adapting Analysis and Utility Methods

-The existing high-level analysis methods in `snowpack_reader.py` are powerful but are built for a single-profile timeseries.
-They must be refactored to work with the new multi-dimensional data model.
+The existing high-level analysis methods will be refactored to work with the new multi-dimensional data model.

 ### 4.1.
 Updating Analysis Functions